user7210unix/emacs/README.md

 ## Features

-- **Arial font** - Clear, easy on the eyes for hours of coding without eye strain
 - **Modern completion system** - Vertico + Orderless for smart fuzzy matching
 - **File explorer** - Treemacs for easy navigation
 - **Better defaults** - Sensible settings out of the box